swiftaccelerator2020/CATmistry/README.md

 ### Special Thanks To:

-1. YJ Soon, for leading the Swift Accelerator Programme amid COVID-19
+1. YJ Soon, for leading the Swift Accelerator Programme amid COVID-19.
-2. Stephanie Ann Koh, our consultatnt, who was an integral part of our app's design and readily extended her help during CATmistry's development
+2. Stephanie Ann Koh, our consultatnt, who was an integral part of our app's design and readily extended her help during CATmistry's development.
-3. The Swift Accelerator Programme Alumni, who provided us with code support
+3. The Swift Accelerator Programme Alumni, for providing us with code support.

 ### Others: